magaliet/The_Great_Adventure/README.md

 This website is an application that supports a big scavenger hunt around the world.
 The idea is that at different locations around the world there would be hidden devices receiving codes that change regularly.
 If the code that appears on the device is submitted to the application at the right time in the process of the scavenger hunt, you get the enigma that leads you to the next location, until you find the treasure.

 I chose to do this for the coding challenge because it is something I would enjoy participating in.
-Also, if I happen to be rich when I am older, some of my estate will be the treasure of a big treasure hunt so starting on the app supporting this project might be useful for my future.
+Also, if I happen to be rich when I am older, some of my estate will be the treasure of a big scavenger hunt so starting on the app supporting this project might be useful for my future.
 Furthermore this has app some similarities with the app I would be working on at Awake labs.

 The web app works in the following way so far:<br/>
   --> When you arrive on the home page you can click the sign up or sign in buttons which lead you to thier respective pages. <br/>